 Bitcoin as a payment option

-It’s hard to tell how many people own Bitcoins today, but many large companies are accepting them as a legitimate source of funds.
+It’s hard to tell how many people own the cryptocurrency today, but many large companies are accepting them as a legitimate source of funds.
 Wordpress, Amazon, Zappos, Bloomberg, OkCupid – all these companies offer Bitcoin among their payment options.
 See a full list of companies that accept Bitcoin here.

 Coinbase, for example, has launched the Instant Exchange, a feature that processes buying and selling of Bitcoins in the background and exchanges them for user’s local currency immediately.
-This way Coinbase allows users to use Bitcoins without being exposed to the fluctuations in the exchange rate of the digital currency.
+This way Coinbase allows users to use the cryptocurrency without being exposed to the fluctuations in the exchange rate of the digital currency.
+Other PSPs include Bitpay and Coinify.

 Read also: Stripe vs Braintree